SrSousa011/Java-back-end-developer-challenge/README.md

 ## Overview

-The project implements the following functionalities:
+The project implements the following:

 1. **Etapa 1 – Hash Calculation:**
-   Calculate SHA-512 hash of a file (`doc.txt`) and store it in hexadecimal format.
+   Compute the SHA-512 hash of `doc.txt` and save it in hexadecimal format.

 2. **Etapa 2 – Digital Signature (CMS):**
-   Sign a document using a PKCS12 certificate, SHA-512 hash, and RSA asymmetric encryption.
-Generates an attached CMS signature (`.p7s`).
+   Sign a document using a PKCS12 certificate, SHA-512 hash, and RSA.
+Produces an attached CMS signature (`.p7s`).

 3. **Etapa 3 – Signature Verification:**
-   Verify CMS signatures, ensuring document integrity and certificate trust, returning status and signer info.
+   Verify CMS signatures, checking both integrity and certificate trust.
+Returns status and signer info.

 4. **Etapa 4 – REST API:**
-   Expose endpoints to sign documents and verify signatures using Spring Boot 3.x.
+   Expose endpoints to sign documents and verify signatures with Spring Boot 3.x.

 ---